jr-cardona/PTP_Challenge/README.md

 * List, create, see, update and delete invoices.
 * List, create, see, update and delete clients.
 * List, create, see, update and delete products.
-* Import and export invoices.
+* Import and export invoices supporting different formats like xlsx, csv, tsv.
-* Import and export clients.
+* Import and export clients supporting different formats like xlsx, csv, tsv.
-* Import and export products.
+* Import and export products supporting different formats like xlsx, csv, tsv.
+* Generate invoices PDF.
 * Search, filter and paginate invoices, clients and products.
 * Integration with PlacetoPay payment gateway to pay invoices.
 * Transaction control status of invoices.
 * Visualization of historic payment attempts of invoices and their details.
-* Generation and download of reports on different formats (xlsx, csv, tsv) using Queue Jobs.
+* Generation and download of reports supporting different formats like xlsx, csv, tsv using Queue Jobs.
 * Manage ACL Roles and Permissions.

 ### Technologies and methodologies